P250

 Actually, no, this is not possible - at least not with the NFT made with our software tool.

-Each NFT contains metadata, security tags, and even some other files (say, short videos, or profile images) embedded within and that data is stored there permanently - provided the NFT is treated as a whole.
+Each NFT has metadata, security tokens, and even some other files (say, short videos or profile pictures) embedded in them, and that data is permanently stored there - provided the NFT is treated as a whole.

-When a screenshot is taken, or sound is recorded, the embedded data disappears.
-You would have some kind of video or audio stored on your device, but without metadata that would enable verification of the original digital asset, so it would no longer represent a real NFT.
+You'd have some sort of video or audio stored on your device, but without the metadata that allows verification of the original digital asset, it no longer constitutes a true NFT.

-It's a different file now, which resembles an NFT, but the structure of the file has changed and it lacks key information that would testify to its authenticity.
+Now it's another file that resembles an NFT, but it's missing key information that would testify to its authenticity.

 #The price at which an NFT is sold is always abnormally high